 The Congressional App Challenge is a nation-wide competition designed to engage student creativity and promote their participation in computer science and coding.
 Established by the US House of Representatives in 2014, this 14-week competition allows students to create and submit their own app for the opportunity to receive nationwide recognition.
 Students may participate as individuals or in teams of up to four.
 Winners of the Congressional App Challenge (CAC) will have their apps featured on a display in the Capitol Building, and will be honored by Representative Royce.

-A panel of independent judges determined the winning team of the competition that featured mobile applications created by students from California's 39th Congressional District.
-Judging was based on factors such as quality of the application's operations, implementation of the application's concept, and demonstrated excellence of coding and programming skills.
+A panel of independent judges will determine the winning team of the competition.
+Judging is based on factors including quality of the application's operations, implementation of the application's concept, and demonstrated excellence of coding and programming skills.